Aries-Financial-inc/golang-dev-logic-challenge-stefanrush/README.md

             ]
             ```

-        - The response with contain the analysis results along with a UUID for retrieving the results on-demand from the KeyDB store
+        - The response with contain the analysis results along with an ID for retrieving the results later from the KeyDB database

-    - `GET /analysis/{contract_id}`: Used to retrieve the analysis results for a given contract ID (`{contract_id}` should be replaced with a UUID returned from `POST /analysis`)
+    - `GET /analysis/{contract_id}`: Used to retrieve the analysis results for a given contract ID (`{contract_id}` should be replaced with an ID returned from `POST /analysis`)

-        - Note that this endpoint will only work if the KeyDB store is running
+        - Note that this endpoint will only work if the KeyDB database is running

-    - `GET /analysis/{contract_id}/graph`: Used to render a line graph of the analysis results for a given contract ID (`{contract_id}` should be replaced with a UUID returned from `POST /analysis`)
+    - `GET /analysis/{contract_id}/graph`: Used to render a line graph of the analysis results for a given contract ID (`{contract_id}` should be replaced with an ID returned from `POST /analysis`)

-        - Note that this endpoint will only work if the KeyDB store is running
+        - Note that this endpoint will only work if the KeyDB database is running

+7. Run the tests using the following command:

+    ```bash
+    make test
+    ```

+### Extra Development Commands

+- `make tools`: Install the development tools
+- `make dev`: Start the server in development mode (hot-reloading)
+- `make build`: Build the server binary
+- `make clean`: Remove the server binary
+- `make fmt`: Format the code

 ## Original Problem Statement